 - Outdoor Electric Grills: The electric grill is coming out of the box in a big way.
 In the same way that many people who used to swear by charcoal have switched to propane, it’s likely that many others will switch to electric in the future.
 The electric grill offers clean, sufficient heat with minimal effort.
 You just plug it in, turn it on, and in a few minutes, you’re ready to cook.
 There is no charcoal or wood to wait for, and no propane tank to replace.
 Some are available with an optional rotisserie, and all will cook anything a conventional grill can cook in a similar amount of time.
 While purchasing one can sometimes be a little more expensive than a propane model, electric grills are still competitively priced.

-Need to find a pro for your electric grill?Find Pros
+Ready to start your electric grill?Find Pros

 - Electric Smokers: The term “smoker” can mean different things to different people.
 Barbecue purists reserve the term “smoked meat” for things that are made in a smokehouse.
 The rest is simply good barbecue.
 Most “smokers” on the market are basically grills that are designed to cook meat slowly and to let the smoke of burning wood (often pecan, hickory, or mesquite) logs or chips enhance the flavor of the food.
 In this respect, electric, gas, and conventional smokers work the same way.
 The meat is actually cooked by the heat of the grill; burning chunks of wood add additional flavor.
 Electric smokers are available either in small grill form for outdoor barbecue fun, or in a “refrigerator” style for cooking many pounds of meat at a time.